bittencourt-lucas/bittencourt-lucas.github.io/README.md

 This week's class was taught by Gavin, and he explained how JSON's parse and stringify work.

+### JavaScript Objects - Object Creation Functions, Inheritance, Properties, Methods, Instantiation

+This was the first topic explained at Week 4.
+The topic was explained by David, who showed us some good examples of how to create JavaScript classes and objects.

 ### Creating CSS3 Transitions and Animations in CSS and triggering them with JavaScript

 I am responsible for this week.
 I'll be teaching what is CSS3 and about it's compatibility,